Neorickettsia risticii: Clinical significance

-Neorickettsia risticii is the infectious cause of Equine neorickettsiosis, or the colloquially termed Potomac Horse Fever (PHF).
+Neorickettsia risticii is the infectious cause of equine neorickettsiosis, or the colloquially termed Potomac horse fever (PHF).
 This disease is acquired when horses ingest a trematode host that is infected with the bacteria.
 Because of the presence of the arthropod vector, it seems that this disease is of concern in the summer, when warmer weather permits these vectors to be present on pasture.
 N. risticii is able to stay inside these trematodes through their development stages, and can also be transmitted to future generations through a transovarial transmission route.
 Once infected, the horse is not contagious to other horses, as the infection must be spread by the intermediate host ingestion.

-This disease can cause horses to become feverish, experience liquid diarrhea, they can show a quiet demeanor, go off their food, which can lead to colic and laminitis.
+This disease can cause horses to become feverish, experience liquid diarrhea, show a quiet demeanor and go off their food, which can lead to colic and laminitis.
 Intestinal lesions previously seen with PHF include pronounced enterocolitis with ulcerative erosions and evident reduction in villus projections.
 The lesions will result in the horse having severe gastrointestinal disease, and reduced ability to absorb nutrients.
 Lesions that were linked to the presence of the bacteria in the blood include hepatitis, kidney tubule inflammation, loss of renal arterial blood supply, and inflammation of the adrenal glands.
 There are also changes to the blood in response to infection, and early PHF can result in reduced white blood cells, including low neutrophils and low lymphocytes, while progression of PHF can result in an inflammatory response and increased white blood cells.
 Replication of N. risticii happens within the epithelial lining of the intestines, and within myeloid cells such as macrophages, monocytes, and mast cells.
-The condition can be fatal in 3 out of 10 horses that are infected, but up to 1/3 of horses infected have been shown to be asymptomatic, so there is variability in the disease presentation.
+The condition can be fatal in 3 out of 10 horses that are infected, but up to one-third of horses infected have been shown to be asymptomatic, so there is variability in the disease presentation.
 Due to the severe symptoms associated with the disease, and fatality rate, this condition is of concern for horse owners.